 - Download the latest version of TNG using the download link and login provided when you purchased the software.
 Unzip the file to a folder on your hard drive.

 Prepare the Web Server

-In the root folder of your web hosting account (generally home/username/public_html) create a directory for TNG.
+In the root folder of your web hosting account (generally home/username/public_html), create a directory for TNG.
 In this case, you can name the directory anything you want; I generally name it “genealogy.”
-This means that the url to my TNG pages on this site is https://uniquelyyourshosting.net/genealogy/surnames.php.
+This means that the URL to the TNG surnames page on this site is https://uniquelyyourshosting.net/genealogy/surnames.php.

-Upload the files you downloaded and unzipped using an FTP client; WordPress files into the root folder, TNG files in the tng folder.
+Upload the files you downloaded and unzipped using an FTP client, WordPress files into the root folder, and TNG files in the TNG folder.

 Install and Set Up WordPress

 - Point your browser to https://www.yourdomain.com.
 Follow the onscreen instructions to create the configuration file and install WordPress.
 Once setup is complete, log in to the Admin Dashboard.

 - In the sidebar Menu select Settings -> Permalinks.
 Set the permalink structure to anything but Default (I strongly recommend %postname%) and save changes.

 [NOTE: TNG pages will not display properly with the Permalinks setting on Default.]